deggertsen/bg3-class-surgebinder/README.md

 # Surgebinder (Knight Radiant) class for Baulder's Gate 3
 This is currently a work in progress.
-I've only spent a few hours leaning how to mod and then building the scaffolding for this class.
-Any suggestions or pull requests would be welcome!
+I'm new to modding so any suggestions or pull requests would be welcome!

 # Plans
 Oaths can be broken similar to paladin devotion.
 Oath breakers lose access to stormlight.